^

 Who to contact?

-Modern treatment of vesicoureteral reflux includes a set of measures (therapeutic and operational) aimed at eliminating the cause of pathology and eliminating its consequences.
-The choice of the method of correction of the disease, of course, is determined by its cause and form.
+Modern treatment of vesicoureteral reflux includes a set of measures (therapeutic and surgical) aimed at eliminating the cause of the pathology and eliminating its consequences.
+The choice of the method of correction of the disease is certainly determined by its cause and form.

-If the cause of the development of pathology is the inflammatory process in the urinary spasm, then most often (this primarily affects the girls) in patients with minor violations of kidney function and vesicoureteral reflux I-II degree.
-In this case, with the help of cystoscopy, the patients reveal characteristic signs of chronic cystitis, the mouth is located in the usual place and has a slit or conical shape according to Lyons.
-It is necessary to evaluate the effectiveness of previously conservative treatment in patients: in the case of irregular use of drugs or the absence of complex pathogenetic treatment, conservative therapy is prescribed.
+If the cause of the pathology development was an inflammatory process in the urinary bladder, then most often (this primarily concerns girls) minor renal dysfunction and vesicoureteral reflux of I-II degree are detected in patients.
+In this case, with the help of cystoscopy, characteristic signs of chronic cystitis are detected in patients, the mouth is located in the usual place and has a slit-like or conical shape according to Lyon.
+It is necessary to evaluate the effectiveness of the conservative treatment previously carried out by the patient: in case of irregular use of drugs or the absence of complex pathogenetic treatment, conservative therapy is prescribed.

 You are reporting a typo in the following text: